In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 - Primary and side brushes: These two parts take the most abuse as dirt and hair will accumulate.
 Not cleaning will result in premature wear of the motor and loss of airflow.

 - Sensors: These robots rely on a bevy of sensors for navigation.
-The most critical is the bumper sensors in front of the robot and cliff sensors underneath.
+The most critical is the bumper sensors in front of the robot and the cliff sensors underneath.
 Wipe these areas with a clean, dry microfiber towel.

 - Wheels: Another part that takes a beating is the wheel.
 Flip the robot over to see if there’s an accumulation of dirt on occasion.
 Make sure to clean the rubber and caster wheels.
 Roomba makes it easy to clean because of its modular design.
 Disassembling it won’t be difficult.